i-am-jc/famcon25/2/scene1.md

 Families, it's a long journey ahead of us!
 There might be a lot of challenges along the way, especially when we try to follow Jesus and be brothers and sisters to one another.

 <mark>**Middle:**</mark>
-But I know that as long as we stay together, no matter the challenges, we can still meet the Lord‚Äîespecially when we serve our families and our community!
+But I know that as long as we stay together, no matter the challenges, we can still meet the Lordóespecially when we serve our families and our community!

 <mark>**Youngest:**</mark>
 When life gets tough, we always go back to our family!